CongLuanTran/hyde-theme.nvim/README.md

 # hyde-theme.nvim

-This is an automatic theme switcher intended for [HyDE](https://github.com/HyDE-Project/HyDE), a dotfile repo for Hyprland on Arch.
+This is an automatic theme detection intended for [HyDE](https://github.com/HyDE-Project/HyDE), a dotfile repo for Hyprland on Arch.

 ## How this works

-This plugin basically changes your Neovim theme according to your system's GTK theme, which HyDE will set.
+This plugin basically map your system's GTK theme, which HyDE will set, to a Neovim theme.
 It is not intended to work in isolation, you must have HyDE or some other ways to change your system GTK theme.
+It will not try to set the colorscheme itself due to the complexity of colorscheme intergration in Neovim.

 The definition of the colorscheme itself is not shipped with the plugins, you will have to import their plugin yourself.
 Below is the default mapping of